splunk/public-o11y-docs/apm/span-tags/cmms.rst

 * endpoint-level MMS for specific endpoints within a given service
 * orient both service-level MMS and endpoint-level MMS for all endpoints within a service

-Choose the best option for your needs to allocate your organization's cardinality entitlement efficiently.
+Select the best option for your needs to allocate your organization's cardinality entitlement efficiently.
 See :ref:`reduce-cardinality` to learn more.

 You can also filter by specific tag values to further reduce the cardinality of your MMS.
 All custom MMS include service-level metrics.
 In addition, you can generate endpoint-level metrics.